evawyy/evawyy.github.io/_posts/2025-02-21-musicgames.md

 image: ./assets/images/post/musicgames.jpeg
 ---
 # Play Music Games Together
-Today we have played music games together all the afternoon.
-Even though we all felt exhausted at the end, we were happy.
-My life is so colorful and cozy.
-Right?
-With all the love from parents and friends, I have nothing to worry about.
-I appreciate all the goodness happening ...
-I hope all the critical persons and stuffs would never leave me away.
-Anyway, E dancing can benefit my health a lot.
-I can work out and not get bored.
+Today, we spent the entire afternoon playing music games together.
+Although we were all exhausted by the end, we were happy.
+My life feels so colorful and cozy, doesn't it?
+With the love and support from my parents and friends, I have nothing to worry about.
+I'm truly grateful for all the good things happening in my life.
+I hope the important people and things never leave me.
+Anyway, E's dancing really benefits my health—I can work out without ever getting bored.